Tiede History, Family Crest & Coats of Arms

 Tiede Settlers in United States in the 20th Century

 - Gottliebe Tiede, aged 62, who landed in America, in 1904

-- August Tiede, aged 23, who emigrated to the United States from Elnishenhagen, Germany, in 1909
+- August Tiede, aged 23, who immigrated to the United States from Elnishenhagen, Germany, in 1909

 - Carl Tiede, aged 25, who landed in America from Bremerhaven, Germany, in 1912

-- Conrad Tiede, aged 30, who emigrated to America from Cottbus, Germany, in 1923
+- Conrad Tiede, aged 30, who immigrated to America from Cottbus, Germany, in 1923

 Tiede Settlers in Canada in the 19th Century